 The form will typically include an XML check box, hence the use of --data xml in the example so as to include this as a field that is sent in the query string.

 C.5.
 Special URLs

-A number of special URLs exist purely for script use, as follows.
+A number of special URLs exist purely for script use.
+These can be accessed under /config/ as follows:-

 Table C.1.
 Special URLs